backpackcloud/trugger/README.md

 ~~~

 This will make the ValidationEngine passed to the validator to incorporate the invalid elements into the invalid result using nested elements without changing any code in the validator.

+### Shared Validators

+If your validator is thread safe, you can mark it to be shared across every validation by using the annotation `@Shared` on it.
+Keep in mind that validators that uses constraint properties or dependencies related to the current validation (like a validation engine) will not behave well if they are shared.

 ## Domain Validations